n0bodysec/docker-images/fosscord/README.md

 ## 📜 Notice

 - MariaDB integration is not working properly at the moment.
 For this reason, the mariadb container is disabled.
-- If you wish to use Docker volumes, see the commented volume in `docker-compose.yaml`.
+- If you wish to use Docker bind mount, see the commented volume in `docker-compose.yaml`.